 - 100g chopped marshmallows

 - 100g white chocolate

 - Preheat your oven to 180 degrees and line a deep oven proof tray with parchment paper.

 - Melt the dark chocolate and butter in a bowl over a pan of boiling water.

-- Continue to stir and fold in the marshmallows.
+- Finally fold in the marshmallows.

 - Melt the white chocolate in a bowl over a pan of boiling water.
 At the same time, lightly crush your Mini Eggs in their bag with a rolling pin.

 - Drizzle the white chocolate over the cooled brownies and sprinkle over the Mini Eggs.